-The Library fulfills the needs of the Center for Basque Studies in Reno.
+The Basque Library fulfills the needs of the Center for Basque Studies at UNR.

-It endeavors to collect, protect and distribute information, regardless the format, on Basques outside of the Basque Country, especially those in the US and other English-speaking countries, in order to facilitate further research in this area.
+The library endeavors to collect, protect, and distribute information, regardless of format, on Basques living outside of the Basque Country (known as the Basque Diaspora), especially those in the US and other English-speaking countries, in order to facilitate further research in the area.

-It is the window for English speakers to the Basque world.
+The Basque Library is the window for English speakers into the Basque world.

-Its goal is to gather and distribute everything published in English about the Basques, regardless the format.
-It also strives to offer the best published works pertaining to Basque topics in Basque, Spanish and French.
+The library's goal is to gather and distribute all materials published in English about the Basques.
+The collection also strives to offer the best works pertaining to Basque topics published in the Basque, Spanish, and French languages.

-We own hundreds of journals from the 19th century to the present.
-The library collects periodicals about Basque issues in paper and electronic formats, from publishers in the Basque Country and in the Basque Diaspora.
+We offer hundreds of journals from the 19th century to the present.
+The library collects periodicals about Basque issues in paper, electronic, and microfilm formats from publishers in the Basque Country and in the Basque Diaspora.

-The Basque Archive conserves and offers archives created in the Basque Country in the 18th century, archives from the War of 1936 in Spain, and archives created and donated by Basques of the Diaspora, especially from the United States.
-We also maintain the archives created by the Center for Basque Studies and visiting scholars.
+The Basque Archive conserves and offers materials created in the Basque Country from the 18th century and the Spanish War of 1936, along with materials created and donated by Basques of the Diaspora, especially those from the United States.
+We also maintain archives created by the Center for Basque Studies and visiting scholars.

-The Library maintains collections of photographs donated by professional photographers and by individuals.
-They offer an important source of information about Basques and especially about the Basque Diaspora.
+The Basque Library maintains collections of photographs donated by professional photographers and individuals.
+The photographs offer an important source of information about Basques and the Basque Diaspora.

 Audio & Video Collection

-Although these items do not circulate, we have hundreds of pamphlets, objects, posters and more related with the Basque Diaspora which can be viewed within the library.
+Although these items do not circulate, we can offer hundreds of pamphlets, objects, posters, and more, related to the Basque Diaspora.
+These items may be used within the library.